HybirdCorp/creme_crm/README.md

    - libxslt1-dev
    - default-jre
    - libjpeg-dev
-   - graphviz & graphviz-dev (if you want the optional app 'graphs')
+   - [DEPRECATED] graphviz & graphviz-dev (if you want the optional app 'graphs')

 ### Install